AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 The following are learning goals I envisioned for this project:

 * `Leotris` out performs strategy of taking random actions.
-* `Leotris` learns to dealt damage.
+* `Leotris` learns to deal damage.
 The challenge with this goal is that the agent must learn that it cannot just repeatedly take the `ShootArrow` action within the same turn.
 Instead, due to D&D combat rules, the agent must take the `EndTurn` action in between each `ShootArrow` usage if damage is to be done.
 * `Leotris` learns to avoid damage. `Leotris` can only take damage from `Strahd` if they are within 5 ft of each other.

 In order to accomplish the above goals, the agent's "state" consists of the following: